Lady Gaga's dog walker posts first update since being shot in pet theft: 'I felt your healing support'

 Where is Lady Gaga now?

-The performer is currently in Rome, filming the new movie Gucci, about the famous fashion family dynasty.
-Lady Gaga plays Patrizia Reggiani, Italian socialite and ex-wife of Maurizio Gucci, the grandson of Gucci founder Guccio Gucci.
+The performer is currently in Rome, filming the new movie Gucci, about the famous fashion family dynasty, and on Tuesday, she waved to bystanders there while making her first public appearance since the shooting.
+In the film, Gaga plays Patrizia Reggiani, Italian socialite and ex-wife of Maurizio Gucci, the grandson of Gucci founder Guccio Gucci.
 Reggiani was tried and convicted of orchestrating her husband's assassination in 1995.
 Maurizio had two daughters with Reggiani, but he left her for another woman.
 Ridley Scott will direct the film, which is based on Sara Gay Forden's book The House of Gucci: A Sensational Story of Murder, Madness, Glamour, and Greed.

 Her fans have used the singer's social media accounts to express their sorrow about the attack.